cysouw/diathesis/text/c11_infinitive.md

 ### [ –N | NA ] *heißen + Infinitiv* Causative {#sec:infinitive-heißen}

 The verb *heißen* can also be used with an infinitive to express a causative meaning [cf. @engel1996: 489], though this is rather old-fashioned [@next a,b].
 This diathesis does not invoke the IPP *Ersatzinfinitiv* [@next c].
-Note that there is a different, apparently completely independent, demotive usage of *heißen + Infinitive* (see [@sec:infinitive-heißen-demotion]).
+Note that there is a different, apparently completely independent, demotive usage of *heißen + Infinitiv* (see [@sec:infinitive-heißen-demotion]).

 ::: ex
 a.
 Er kniete nieder.